Thai Vegetable Quesadillas

 - 6 large whole wheat flour tortillas

-- about 1 ½ cups freshly shredded mozzarella cheese
+- about 1 ½ cups shredded regular or dairy free mozzarella cheese

 - Place a tortilla on a work surface.
 Spoon some of the veggie mixture on half of the tortilla, leaving a small border around the edge.
 Top with some of the mozzarella.
 Fold the empty half of the tortilla over the filling to form a semicircle.
 Repeat with the remaining tortillas.